tdnipper/cappable_seq_rna_seq/README.md

 ### Required startup tasks

 1. **Update the server.** The OS on the server is chosen when the instance is created.
 I usually choose the latest version of ubuntu due to its high compatibility.
-The included playbooks update and reboot the OS first similar to `apt update` and `apt upgrade` followed by `reboot`.
+The included playbooks update and reboot the OS, essentially using `apt update` and `apt upgrade` followed by `reboot`.

 2. **Install `Miniconda3`.** This is our package manager for python packages.
 The playbook will obtain the latest from the official URL and install it to the home directory.